 What causes the state to grow beyond its divinely ordered limits?
 Governments grow because of human pride, as leaders find ways to arrest more power.
 They grow because of faulty human philosophy that locates human hope in the state.
 They grow because of various problems—health crises, natural disasters, threats from without, and chaos from within—as they expand their powers to solve problems but then do not give those powers back.
 The state grows when the people value personal affluence and pleasure more than their proper freedoms as human beings, ceding more power to the state on the promise that they can keep their comforts.
 And the state grows as it multiplies promises in exchange for the people’s support.
 At every step we hear appeals for justice and promises of a more just world.

 If you want to search out this topic of social justice a bit further, Tim Challies has several helpful posts exploring some Scriptures and recent attempts to make distinctions.
+One book he interacts with by Thaddeus Williams is particularly helpful, Confronting Injustice without Compromising Truth.
 For a masterful book on the relevant and familiar passages, pick up a volume we have our interns read, What Is the Mission of the Church?: Making Sense of Social Justice, Shalom, and the Great Commission, by Kevin DeYoung and Greg Gilbert.
 Neil Shenvi has also done some good work on this front in his post, “Christianity and Social Justice,” and in his series, “Social Justice, Critical Theory, and Christianity: Are They Compatible?,” and in a follow-up piece, “Social Justice, Critical Theory, and Consistency.”
 For an economist’s interaction on these themes, read two essays by Thomas Sowell, “The Quest for Cosmic Justice,” and “Race, Culture, and Equality.”

 Third, Justice Is Nothing Less Than the Foundation of God’s Throne